Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Microcavity fabrication and characterization

-A scheme of the fabricated sample is shown in Fig.~\ref{fig:Fig_0}(a) (details given in Methods).
-It consists of SiO$_2$/Ta$_2$O$_5$ distributed Bragg reflectors (DBRs), which form a Fabry-P\'erot resonator hosting a series of longitudinal modes labeled by their integer order.
+A scheme of the fabricated samples is shown in Fig.~\ref{fig:Fig_0}(b) (sample preparation details are given in Methods).
+A typical sample consists of SiO$_2$/Ta$_2$O$_5$ distributed Bragg reflectors (DBRs), which form a Fabry-P\'erot resonator hosting a series of longitudinal modes labeled by their integer order.
 A nematic LC is embedded within the cavity.
-By applying a voltage to ITO electrodes, LC molecules rotate in the $yz$ plane defined by orienting layers, thus providing a tunable birefringence.
+When a voltage is applied to the ITO electrodes, the LC molecules rotate in the $yz$ plane defined by orienting layers, thus providing a tunable birefringence.
 The LC refractive indices along the ordinary and extraordinary axes are $n_o\approx1.57$ and $n_e\approx1.98$, respectively.
 Modes polarized along $y$ under normal incidence (H) are tunable by LC rotation, while modes polarized along $x$ (V) are not affected by voltage.
-However, both can be tuned by changing the position on the sample thanks to the cavity wedge.
-Two 35 nm-thick layers of methyl-substituted ladder-type poly(p-phenylene) (MeLPPP; $M_n = 31,500$, $M_w = 79,000$) showing excitonic resonances surround the LC layer.
-Details on the optical response of MeLPPP excitons are provided in Methods (extended data figure 3) and in Refs.~\cite{plumhof2014room,zasedatelev2019room}.
+However, both can be tuned by changing the position on the sample thanks to a slightly wedged cavity.
+Two 35 nm-thick layers of methyl-substituted ladder-type poly(p-phenylene) (MeLPPP; $M_n = 31,500$, $M_w = 79,000$) surround the LC layer.
+Details on the optical response of MeLPPP excitons are provided in Methods (Ext.
+Data Fig.~\ref{fig:sm_1}) and in Refs.~\cite{plumhof2014room,zasedatelev2019room}.
+We fabricated a series of similar samples, because the optical quality of the MeLPPP, in spite of its high photostability, was found to degrade in time, probably due to interplay with LC molecules, with a scale ranging from a few days to a few weeks.

-The sample is analyzed by angle-resolved photoluminescence (PL) (details in Methods, extended data figure 1).
-Fig.~\ref{fig:Fig_0}(c-e) shows several of these spectra detected in H-polarization.
-The modes 15H and 14V enter in resonance at 3~V (Fig.~\ref{fig:Fig_0}(c)) giving rise to the typical "Rashba" spectrum (RDSOC regime).
-At all voltages, the dispersion and polarization at small $k_x$ are described (black lines in Fig.~\ref{fig:Fig_0}(c)) by a 2x2 Hamiltonian including the RDSOC coupling between H and V~\cite{Rechcinska_Science2019} which reads:
+The samples were analyzed by angle-resolved photoluminescence (PL) (see Methods).
+Fig.~\ref{fig:Fig_1}(a-c) shows for the sample "1", several of these spectra detected in H-polarization.
+The modes 15H and 14V enter in resonance at 3~V (Fig.~\ref{fig:Fig_1}(a)) giving rise to the typical "Rashba" spectrum (RDSOC regime).
+At all voltages, the dispersion and polarization at small $k_x$ are described (black lines in Fig.~\ref{fig:Fig_1}(a-c)) by a 2x2 Hamiltonian (written on the circular basis) including the RDSOC coupling between H and V~\cite{Rechcinska_Science2019} which reads: